RyozuK/MOD_Template/README.md

 * Let's turn on the unity console, if we haven't already

 * Explanation of resources folder
+  * All contents is copied with each build
+  * Mod folder is cleaned with each build
   * Edit package.xml / preview.jpg

 * Editing sources
   * Rename MOD_Template.csproj